ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 * Eventual message delivery is guaranteed, and
 * Messages never arrive out of order (all channels are FIFO queues), and
-* Processes do not crash (yeah, right! - See the next lecture)
+* Processes do not crash (yeah, right! - See lecture 10)

 In Chandy & Lamport's [original paper](https://lamport.azurewebsites.net/pubs/chandy.pdf) they provide a proof that the snapshot process does in fact terminate.